Joseph Schumpeter: Demise of capitalism

 Schumpeter's most popular book in English is probably Capitalism, Socialism and Democracy.
 While he agrees with Karl Marx that capitalism will collapse and be replaced by socialism, Schumpeter predicts a different way this will come about.
-While Marx predicted that capitalism would be overthrown by a violent proletarian revolution, which actually occurred in the least capitalist countries, Schumpeter believed that capitalism would gradually weaken itself and eventually collapse.
+While Marx predicted that capitalism would be overthrown by a violent proletarian revolution, which occurred in the least capitalist countries, Schumpeter believed that capitalism would gradually weaken itself and eventually collapse.
 Specifically, the success of capitalism would lead to corporatism and to values hostile to capitalism, especially among intellectuals.

 "Intellectuals" are a social class in a position to critique societal matters for which they are not directly responsible and to stand up for the interests of other classes.
 Intellectuals tend to have a negative outlook on capitalism, even while relying on it for prestige because their professions rely on antagonism toward it.
 The growing number of people with higher education is a great advantage of capitalism, according to Schumpeter.
 Yet, unemployment and a lack of fulfilling work will lead to intellectual critique, discontent, and protests.

 Parliaments will increasingly elect social democratic parties, and democratic majorities will vote for restrictions on entrepreneurship.
 Increasing workers' self-management, industrial democracy and regulatory institutions would evolve non-politically into "liberal capitalism".
 Thus, the intellectual and social climate needed for thriving entrepreneurship will be replaced by some form of "laborism".
 This will exacerbate "creative destruction" (a borrowed phrase to denote an endogenous replacement of old ways of doing things by new ways), which will ultimately undermine and destroy the capitalist structure.

 Schumpeter emphasizes throughout this book that he is analyzing trends, not engaging in political advocacy.

 William Fellner, in the book Schumpeter's Vision: Capitalism, Socialism and Democracy After 40 Years, noted that Schumpeter saw any political system in which the power was fully monopolized as fascist.